verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

 .. option:: --gen_post_implementation_merged_netlist { on | off }

     This option is based on ``--gen_post_synthesis_netlist``.
-    The difference is that ``--gen_post_implementation_merged_netlist`` generates only single verilog file with merged top module multi-bit ports of the implemented circuit.
+    The difference is that ``--gen_post_implementation_merged_netlist`` generates a single verilog file with merged top module multi-bit ports of the implemented circuit.
     The name of the file is ``<basename>_merged_post_implementation.v``

     **Default:** ``off``